IdealisticINTJ/POWAIM-DevPro/README.md

 ### How to Contribute

-If you're interested in contributing to **POWAIM: Tasks Tracker**, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more details.
+If you're interested in contributing to **POWAIM DevPro Suite**, please check out our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## Support and Contact